rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Fire-and-forget producer

-This type of producer does not guarantee that the message is delivered to all bound queues.
+This type of producer does not guarantee that the message is delivered.
 Instead, it sends the message and forgets about it.

-The following circumstances will cause a message to be lost however this producer will never know it because it does not expect confirmation that it was sent:
+The following circumstances produce message loss and this producer will never know it because it does not expect any confirmation that a message was delivered:
-- connection drops with the message in transit
+- connection drops while sending the message
+- the broker rejects the message due to an internal error
-- the broker rejects the message (e.g. due to *ttl* or *max-length* policy)
+- the broker rejects the message due to *max-length* policy
 - the broker could not find a destination queue for it
-- the broker failed to accept the message due to an internal error

 We can find an example of this type of producer in the project [fire-and-forget-producer](fire-and-forget-producer).
-It is the `ScheduledTradeRequester` producer that we have used so far.
+It has 2 Spring `@Service`(s):
+- `ScheduledTradeRequester` It is a Scheduled task that sends messages every 1sec by default
+- `TradeRequesterController` It is a Rest controller that exposes an endpoint that we use to send a message

 #### When is this type of producer useful

+This type of producer is useful in these use cases:

 - When data is not massively critical and consumers can tolerate message loss.
 - Especially interesting when the consumers are of type transient